 Table 18-1.
-Absolute Maximum Ratings
+Absolute Maximum Ratings\

-Tempera ature under Bias55°C to +125°C NOTICE: Stresses beyond those listed under "Absolute Maximum Ratings" may cause permanent dam- Storage Temperature65°C to +150°C age to the device.
-The "Absolute Maximum Rat- ings" are stress ratings only and functional Voltages (except V {CC} but including NC pins) spect to Ground0.6V to +6.25V operation of the device at these or any other con- ditions beyond those indicated in the operational sections of this specification is not implied.
+Temperature under Bias55°C to +125°C NOTICE: Stresses beyond those listed under "Absolute Maximum Ratings" may cause permanent dam- Storage Temperature65°C to +150°C age to the device.
+The Absolute Maximum Rat- ings" are stress ratings only and functional All Input Voltages (except V CC but including NC pins) with Respect to Ground0.6V to +6.25V All Output Voltages operation of the device at these or any other con- ditions beyond those indicated in the operational sections of this specification is not implied.
 Expo- sure to absolute maximum rating conditions for extended periods may affect device reliability.
-Voltage Extremes referenced in the "Absolute ut Voltages spect to Ground0.6V to V {CC} + 0.6V Maximum Ratings" are intended to accommo- date short duration undershoot/overshoot condi- tions and does not imply or guarantee functional device operation at these levels for any extended period of time
+Voltage Extremes referenced in the "Absolute with Respect to Ground0.6V to $V{CC}$ + 0.6V Maximum Ratings" are intended to accommo- date short duration undershoot/overshoot condi- tions and does not imply or guarantee functional device operation at these levels for any extended period of time.